On Efficient Range-Summability of Ideally IID Random Variables in Two or Higher Dimensions: Universal Algorithmic Framework

 In a 4-way-split procedure, degenerated cases arise when the 2D dyadic range whose sum is to be generated spans the entire 1D universe on either dimension or on both dimensions.
 In the former case, this 2D dyadic range has only one parent and no lattice grandparent.
 For example, the range $[4,6)\times[0,8)$ has only a vertical parent $[4,8)\times[0,8)$.
 In this case, the 4-way-split degenerates to the 2-way split in 1D as already explained in~(\ref{eq:dstsplit}).
 In the latter case, which is the only boundary condition of the aforementioned dynamic programming, the 2D dyadic range is the entire 2D universe.
 In this case, its sum is directly generated from the distribution $X^{*\Delta^2}$.
 In the cases of both Gaussian and Poisson target distributions, $X^{*\Delta^2}$ takes a simple form and can be generated efficiently~\cite{boxmuller, marsaglia}.

-Although we have only explained why a 2D dyadic range-sum can be generated in $O(\log^2\Delta)$ time and space, we can actually prove that any general 2D range-sum can also be generated in $O(\log^2\Delta)$ time and space.
-The proof is similar to that of Corollary 1 in~\cite{1ddyadic} and is based on the following two observations.
-First, any 2D range can be ``pieced together'' using $O(\log^2\Delta)$ 2D dyadic ranges as stated before.
-Second, these $O(\log^2\Delta)$ 2D dyadic ranges together have only $O(\log^2\Delta)$ distinct ancestors.
+So far we have only explained why a 2D dyadic range-sum can be generated in $O(\log^2\Delta)$ time.
+In fact, any general 2D range-sum can also be generated in $O(\log^2\Delta)$ time due to the following two ``2D facts''.
+First, any general 2D range can be ``pieced together'' using $O(\log^2\Delta)$ 2D dyadic ranges, as explained in~\autoref{sec:infeasibility}.
+Second, these $O(\log^2\Delta)$ 2D dyadic ranges together have only $O(\log^2\Delta)$ distinct (2D DST) ancestors for the following reason.
+The following ``1D fact'' was proved in Corollary 1 in~\cite{1ddyadic}: Every 1D general range can be ``pieced together'' using $O(\log\Delta)$ 1D dyadic ranges and these $O(\log\Delta)$ 1D dyadic ranges share $O(\log\Delta)$ common ancestors on the 1D DST.
+Since a 2D general range is by definition the Cartesian product of two 1D ranges (namely vertical and horizontal), ``multiplying'' this 1D fact for the vertical 1D range by the 1D fact for the horizontal 1D range proves the second 2D fact.

-We can generalize the universal algorithmic framework above to $d$D. In the generalized framework, the 2-way conditional independence relation in 2D becomes a $d$-way conditional independence relation in $d$D, and the $4$-way-split procedure in 2D becomes a $2^d$-way-split procedure in $d$D. We omit the details of this generalization in the interest of space.
+We can generalize the universal algorithmic framework above to $d$D. In the generalized framework, the 2-way conditional independence relation in 2D, namely formula~\autoref{condindep}, becomes a $d$-way conditional independence relation in $d$D, and the $4$-way-split procedure in 2D becomes a $2^d$-way-split procedure in $d$D. We omit the details of this generalization in the interest of space.